ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 But, where are we going to put this newly-introduced piece of state?
 In order to wire up the search box, we need a place to store the search query.
 At the moment, our search box lives on the `index.hbs` route template, which doesn't have a good place to store this search query state.
 Darn, this would be so much easier to do if we had a component, because we could just store the state directly on the component!

 Wait...why don't we just refactor the search box into a component?
-Once we do that, this will all be a bit easier &mdash; hooray!
+Once we do that, this will all be a bit easier&mdash;hooray!

 Let's start simple again and begin our refactor by creating a new template for our component, which we will call `rentals.hbs`.